aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/shapes/managing-smartart/replace-text-in-smart-art/_index.md

 ---
-title: Replace text in smart art with JavaScript via C++
+title: Replace text in SmartArt with JavaScript via C++
-linktitle: Replace text in smart art
+linktitle: Replace text in SmartArt
 type: docs
 weight: 1200
 url: /javascript-cpp/replace-text-in-smart-art/
-description: Learn how to replace text in smart art using Aspose.Cells for JavaScript via C++.
+description: Learn how to replace text in SmartArt using Aspose.Cells for JavaScript via C++.
 ---

 ## **Possible Usage Scenarios**

-Smart art is one of the major objects in a workbook.
-Many times there is a need to update the text in smart art.
+SmartArt is one of the major objects in a workbook.
+Many times there is a need to update the text in SmartArt.
 Aspose.Cells for JavaScript via C++ provides this feature by setting the [**Shape.text**](https://reference.aspose.com/cells/javascript-cpp/shape/#text--) property.

 The sample source file can be downloaded from the following link: